VitalRus95/gta-scripts/CLEO Redux/Modules/Scroll Menu/readMe.md

 * Supported games: GTA: San Andreas, Vice City
 * Description: A module for CLEO Redux library that aims to simplify creating custom menus with no limitations on options number and provide a lot of new features such as instantly associating a menu item with its action (function), changing the style of the overall menu or individual options, using functions to set or update any of the menu parameters, and much more.
 * Requirements: CLEO Redux.
-* Installation: Put ScrollMenu.js in CLEO\Modules folder.
-If you want to try out my own example script, put scrollMenuTest.js in CLEO and press 'X' button while in game (San Andreas).
-Controls are as follows:
+* Installation: Put Scroll Menu directory in CLEO\Modules folder.
+Menu controls are as follows:
   * Ingame action buttons:
     * `Go backward/Next weapon` - next option
     * `Go forward/Previous weapon` - previous option